kluctl/kluctl/docs/jinja2-templating.md

 ## vars from deployment.yml

-[vars](./deployments.md#vars) can be used to add more variables to the deployment project.
-These are then available for every kustomize deployment of the current deployment project and also inside all included sub-deployments.

-These are however not available while the `deployment.yml` is rendered that defines these vars.
-This file is rendered and interpreted before the `vars` are processed and added to the Jinja2 context.
+There are multiple places in deployment projects (deployment.yml) where additional variables can be loaded into future Jinja2 contexts.

+The first place where vars can be specified is the deployment root, as documented [here](./deployments.md#vars-deployment-project).
+These vars are visible for all deployments inside the deployment project, including sub-deployments from includes.

+The second place to specify variables is in the deployment items, as documented [here](./deployments.md#vars-deployment-item).

+The variables loaded for each entry in `vars` are not available inside the `deployment.yml` file itself.
-However, each entry in `vars` can use all variables defined before that specific file is processed.
+However, each entry in `vars` can use all variables defined before that specific entry is processed.
 Consider the following example.

 ```yaml